-For me the actor who provided the perfect depiction of Clark Kent was the late great George Reeves as wins that contest hands down.
-In 1951 the producer of the Superman radio show was asked to bring the lone Kyptonian to television, and the part went to a tall, dark and dashing man, who had made his movie debut with a bit part in Gone With the Wind as one of the Tarleton twins.
-Now George Reeves may have needed a little padding to fill out the Superman costume, but as ClarkKent he was everything a person could want in a hard-hitting reporter for a great metropolitan newspaper.
-There was none of the slapstick comedy and nerdy behavior that would show up in later interpretations, he was tough, smart, and would often take on thugs while in his Clark Kent persona.
-Lois on occasion called him a coward when he didn’t volunteer to rush off into danger with her, but she was also quick to realize that Clark was the smarter of the two, and often would try and scoop stories he was working on.
+For me, the actor who provided the perfect depiction of Clark Kent was the late great George Reeves as he wins that contest hands down.
+In 1951 the producer of the Superman radio show was asked to bring the lone Kryptonian to television, and the part went to a tall, dark and dashing man who had made his movie debut with a bit part in Gone With the Wind as one of the Tarleton twins.
+Now, George Reeves may have needed a little padding to fill out the Superman costume, but as Clark Kent, he was everything a person could want in a hard-hitting reporter for a great metropolitan newspaper.
+There was none of the slapstick comedy and nerdy behaviour that would show up in later interpretations, he was tough, smart, and would often take on thugs while in his Clark Kent persona.
+He didn’t need a cape to sock a street tough in the jaw.
+Though Lois on occasion called him a coward because he didn’t volunteer to rush off into danger with her, she was also quick to realize that Clark was the smarter of the two, and often would try and scoop the stories he was working on.

-In the episode “The Case of the Talkative Dummy” Jimmy Olsen is locked in side a safe and is being lowered out a sixth floor window when the rope of the block and tackle starts to give, now down the street Clark and Lois are at a stop light (they suspect Jimmy is in danger and where driving across town to find him), Clark spots the safe and exclaims, “Lois, Jimmy is in that safe!”
-Lois turns to ask Clark how he could possibly know Jimmy is in that safe, but Clark has vanished from the car.
+In the episode “The Case of the Talkative Dummy” Jimmy Olsen is locked inside a safe, which is being lowered out a sixth-floor window on a block and tackle, when the rope begins to fray, while down in the street Clark and Lois are at a stoplight (they suspected Jimmy was in danger and were driving across town to find him), Clark spots the safe and exclaims, “Lois, Jimmy is in that safe!”
+Lois turns to ask Clark how he could possibly know Jimmy is in that safe, but Clark has mysteriously vanished from the car.
 The rope breaks, the safe plummets, and is caught by Superman.
-Is it just me or do you all think maybe Lois rode in the “special” bus to school?
+Is it just me or does anyone else think maybe Lois rode the short bus to school?
 In another episode Clark is at his desk when there is a knock at his door, he says, “Come on in Jim,” and sure enough it was Jimmy Olsen at the door.
 Jimmy asks Clark how he knew it was him, and Clark answers, “Don’t you know I have X-ray vision?”
 Jimmy laughs, “Oh yeah…just like Superman.”
-Clark is really having fun screwing with these people, and it’s not just the staff of the Daily Planet that is a bit obtuse when it comes to Superman/Clark Kent; Inspector Henderson (Robert Shayne) isn’t much better.
-In “Double Trouble” Clark needs to get fingerprints analyzed by American Intelligence officers in Berlin.
-Jimmy is missing, so time is of the essence, thus he flies over “faster than a speeding bullet” to Europe, and as ClarkKent begins investigating in Berlin.
-Then once he has uncovered the villains he flies back to Metropolis to Inspector Henderson’s’ office (after donning his Clark Kent clothes) who has just got off the phone with the people in Berlin who mention just saying good bye to ClarkKent.
+It’s clear that Clark is really having fun screwing with these people, and it’s not just the staff of the Daily Planet are a bit obtuse when it comes to Superman/Clark Kent and his duel identity because Inspector Henderson (Robert Shayne) was also a little on the dim side.
+In the episode “Double Trouble” Clark needed to get fingerprints analyzed by American Intelligence officers in Berlin.
+Jimmy is missing, so time is of the essence, thus he flies over “faster than a speeding bullet” to Europe, and as Clark Kent begins investigating in Berlin.
+Then once he has uncovered the nefarious plot he then flies back to Metropolis to Inspector Henderson’s office – after donning his Clark Kent clothes – and greets Henderson who has just got off the phone with the people in Berlin who have just mentioned just saying goodbye to Clark Kent.
 Henderson asks how is it possible that Clark has got back from Germany so fast, and the response he gets is, “Trade secret Inspector.”
-That Clark can cross the Atlantic in the same time it takes the average person to cross-town would, I think, earn more than the headshake we get from Inspector Henderson.
+That Clark can cross the Atlantic in the time it would take the average person to cross town, would, I think, earn more than the headshake we get from Inspector Henderson.

 The Adventures of Superman